Plants belonging to the Ursinia genus are usually grown as half hardy annuals in the garden.

-It is best to grow Ursinia species such as Orange African Daisies in a poor soil, if grown in a rich soil they will not be as strong and will require a stake.
-Ursinia are drought tolerant so no need to water.
+It is best to grow Ursinia species such as Orange African Daisies in a poor soil.
+If grown in a rich soil they will not be as strong and will require a stake.
+Ursiniaplants are drought tolerant so no need to water.

 The Ursinia genus includes approximately 50 species of annual and perennial herbs.

 Yes, Ursinia species can make a lovely addition to a garden with their vibrant flowers, particularly in rockeries or as border plants.

 The most commonly grown Ursinia species is Ursinia anethoides, also known as Solar Fire.